Skip to content

 The builder-reviewer architecture is inspired by Block's Adversarial Cooperation in Code Synthesis paper.

-Output: Working feature implementation with all tasks completed in tasks.md.
+Output: Working feature implementation with completed task units and validation results.

 What happens: